 - 1. The Nursing Program requires all students to complete a Criminal Background Check after they have been provisionally accepted into the program. - 2.
 Students are responsible for signing and submitting the WNCC Authorization To Obtain Background Reports before full-acceptance into the program. - 3.
 Additional Criminal Background checks may be required depending on clinical facility requirements. - 4.
 Fees for Criminal Background checks are the responsibility of the student. - 5.
-After review of the Criminal Background Check by the Nursing Program Director, and completion of pre-entry requirements, the student will be admitted into the nursing program.
+If criminal Background Check is approved, and other pre-entry requirements are met, the student will be admitted into the nursing program.